theseushu/react-route-controller/README.md

 # redux-route-controller

-I'm currently working on 'ui' branch to set up basic looks for most pages

-Hoping to get it done before Dec, 8th
+Universal, async routing, data pre-fetching for redux, react project Currently its designed to be an alternative to react-router, I'm considering to get it to work with react-router